YushinB/my-writing-agent/backend/docs/AI_GATEWAY_DESIGN.md

 - **Cost Optimization**: Intelligent routing based on cost, performance, and availability
 - **Provider Flexibility**: Easy addition/removal of AI providers without changing client code
 - **Unified Interface**: Single API for all AI operations regardless of underlying provider
+- **User Choice**: Users can select their preferred AI model from the frontend interface
+- **Personalization**: Remember user preferences for consistent experience across sessions
 - **Observability**: Comprehensive metrics and logging for AI operations

 ---